Stephen Tawiah

 • Acting for the Claimant in judicial review proceedings challenging the Secretary of State for Justice’s decision to conclude a Category A review without conducting an oral hearing, on the basis that the decision did not comply with published policy and was procedurally unfair.

-• Successfully representing the Claimant in an unlawful detention claim, obtaining general damages and aggravated damages for unlawfulness of initial decision to detain and breaches of adult at risk in immigration detention policy.
+• Successfully representing the Claimant in an unlawful detention claim, obtaining general damages and aggravated damages for unlawfulness of initial decision to detain and breaches of adult at risk policy.

 • Successfully representing Claimant in a challenge to the decision of a local authority to assess the Claimant to be an adult.
 Obtained interim relief requiring local authority to accommodate and support the Claimant as a child.